Employer Flexibility & Health

 We place value on providing our employees with modern, flexible work environments and arrangements, because we are convinced that there is a connection between job satisfaction and employee health, motivation, and productivity.
 Credit Suisse also seeks to help employees achieve a healthy work/life balance and to combine their family and professional commitments.

 In 2013, we issued a global policy on home working to confirm existing practice and to ensure that we accommodate our employees' differing ways of working without adversely affecting everyday business.
 In addition, the Smart Working concept has now been rolled out in certain business areas across our different regions.
 Launched in 2010 as a global strategic initiative, the Smart Working Program aims to deliver an attractive work environment that allows employees to choose their workspace based on their current needs and therefore supports flexible and mobile working.
-Around 14,000 staff now work in Smart Working environments in different regions.
+Approximately 15,000 staff now work in Smart Working environments in different regions.

 At Credit Suisse, we assign the utmost importance to employee health and safety and have internal policies in place to help guarantee our employment conditions meet the highest standards.
 Specialized teams help to ensure that continuous safety improvements are made in accordance with local legal requirements.
 In 2011, Credit Suisse became the first Swiss financial services provider to be awarded OHSAS 18001 certification (Occupational Health and Safety Assessment Series) for its operations in Switzerland.
 In 2016, Credit Suisse in Switzerland was also recognized with the label "Friendly Work Space" from Health Promotion Switzerland (Gesundheitsförderung Schweiz).